balderdashy/sails-docs/concepts/ORM/Validations.md

 ### Validation Rules

-The following validation rules are handled by [Anchor](https://github.com/sailsjs/anchor), a thin layer on top of [validator.js](https://github.com/chriso/validator.js), a robust validation library for Node.js.
+The following validation rules are handled by [Anchor](https://github.com/sailsjs/anchor), a robust validation library for Node.js.

-> In the table below, the "Compatible Attribute Type(s)" column shows what data type(s) (i.e. for the attribute definition's `type` property) are appropriate for each validation rule.
+In the table below, the "Compatible Attribute Type(s)" column shows what data type(s) (i.e. for the attribute definition's `type` property) are appropriate for each validation rule.
 In many cases, a validation rule can be used with more than one type.
-Coincidentally, the table below takes a few shortcuts:
-> - If compatible with ((string)), then the validation rule is also compatible with ((json)).
-> - If compatible with ((number)), then the validation rule is also compatible with ((json)).
-> - If compatible with ((boolean)), then the validation rule is also compatible with ((json)).
-> - If compatible with ((array)), then the validation rule is also compatible with ((json)).
+Note that coincidentally, the table below takes a shortcut:  If compatible with ((string)), ((number)), ((boolean)), or ((array)), then the validation rule is also compatible with ((json)).

 | Name of Rule      | What It Checks For                                                                                                  | Notes On Usage               | Compatible Attribute Type(s) |